 So, a cult or a tight-knit community – that answer is up to you.

-2 Lower Price Alternatives to Peloton Bikes?
+Are there Cheaper Alternatives to Peloton Bikes?

 As you’ve probably heard several times at this point, Peloton bikes and memberships are extremely costly.
 While they may be one of the most popular options on the market, they’re not the only option out there to consider.